2018-2019 Editorial Board

-Abe is a senior studying English and American Literature, with three “practical” minors so they can have something to talk about with skeptical but well-meaning relatives.
+Abe is a senior studying English and Computer Science, with a minor in Digital Art & Design.
 As web editor, their job requires some extremely difficult and impressive hacking skills alongside a nuanced appreciation of the dark arts.
-They also work at the LGBTQ Student Center at NYU, where you should come visit for free condoms and gay coffee.
+As assistant prose editor, they just do whatever Angelica says.

 Brittany Abou-Suleiman, Poetry Editor

 Brittany is a senior Comparative Literature major and Creative Writing minor.
 Her hair began greying at age 13, but she regards it as a symbol of wisdom rather than unlucky genes.
 In her spare time, she enjoys critiquing sunsets visible from different rooftops.
 One day, she dreams of opening her own publishing company for students.
 While she loves to write romantic poetry, she’s beginning to realize that she is much smoother on paper than in person.

 Natalie Breuer, Poetry Editor

 Natalie is a senior in CAS originally from San Diego, California.
 She has spent her time at NYU studying economics and creative writing.
 She loves nothing more than writing poetry, listening to The Doors, experimenting with film photography, and wandering through museums.